Our Practice

 BSc (Hons) Psychology, D.Clin.Psychol., C.Psychol, BSc (Hons) Chem.

-Chrissie is a Chartered Clinical Psychologist with over 18 years’ experience of working in psychology teams across both the NHS and private sector.
-She specialises with working with adults and has been with the Wiltshire Psychology Service for over eight years.
+Wiltshire Psychology - Dr Chrissie Green With over 20 years experience of working in psychology teams across both the NHS and private sector, Chrissie specialises with working with adults and has been with the Wiltshire Psychology Service since 2015.

 Chrissie completed her doctorate in psychology at the University of Edinburgh where she specialised in working with adults with complex mental health problems.
 She has published work in the field of challenging behaviour and neurological impairment.
 Prior to her psychology career, Chrissie worked for nine years in corporate management in the financial sector.

-Dr. Susannah Lloyd, Chartered Clinical Psychologist,
+Dr Clare Maddocks, Chartered Clinical Psychologist,

 Dr. Joanne Barratt, Chartered Clinical Psychologist,